Kohler strikes: Strike of 1954

 During the Second World War, Herbert V. Kohler Sr. (1891–1968) gained control of the Kohler Company.
-He was a physically and mentally powerful man best known for his supreme self-confidence and iron will.
 He had played a key role in the strike of 1934 and was a staunch opponent of organized labor.

 The United Auto Workers Local 833 was determined to organize Kohler employees, and it won a certified election in 1952.
 Herbert V. Kohler refused to grant union demands during contract negotiations, and a strike began on April 5, 1954.
 Some 2,800 of the Company's 3,300 employees joined the picket lines.
 The plant essentially ceased operations for two months.
 Herbert then resumed production with non-union labor.
 Six years of sporadic violence ensued between strikers and strike breakers.
 In time, the company would charge opponents with more than a thousand acts of vandalism.
 At one point, more than 300 people were arrested.
-Calls for a national boycott of Kohler products were vociferous and sometimes effective, and UAW provided $12 million to strikes over the years.
+Calls for a national boycott of Kohler products were vociferous and sometimes effective, and UAW provided $12 million to strikers over the years.
 Herbert resisted all efforts to compromise, even sharply rejecting a public appeal from his nephew, Governor Walter J. Kohler Jr.

 In 1960, the National Labor Relations Board decided against the Kohler Company, ruling that it had refused to bargain in good faith after the strike broke out.
 Herbert was ordered to reinstate 1,700 workers.
 It took lawsuits by both sides and two more years for management and labor to work out a contract.
 The bitter issue of compensation for strikers remained unresolved.
 In December 1965, the Kohler Company agreed to pay $3 million in back wages to some 1,400 former employees and hand over $1.5 million in pension-fund contributions.
 The union agreed to make no further charges stemming from the strike.
 The longest major strike in American history had ended.

 After Herbert's death, his son Herbert V. Kohler Jr. (1939-2022) headed the family-owned company and took a more positive approach to labor relations.
 In 2002, for example, a five-year labor contract was signed.
 However, the long and often bloody struggle scarred thousands of lives throughout the Sheboygan-Kohler area and elsewhere for more than three decades.